Master of Philosophy

 Apart from any required coursework, the assessment of a research degree is through the examination of a thesis written by the student.
 The thesis is sent to a group of examiners and their recommendations form the basis for the outcome of the examination.

 The four research degrees currently offered by the Sydney Medical School are the Master of Philosophy, the Master of Surgery (Research), the Doctor of Philosophy and the Doctor of Medical Science.

 Governance, including the resolutions, or reference to where the resolutions for the postgraduate degrees by research can be found, are covered under this section.
 The information here provides a summary and is subordinate to the provisions of relevant degree resolutions.

 Financial information about research degrees

 This means that tuition fees for domestic students are covered by RTS for periods defined by the scheme.

 International students are required to pay fees for each year they are enrolled for the duration of the degree.
-See the postgraduate course database for information on the fees for 2014.
+Visit

 There are a number of scholarships available for domestic students to assist with living costs, and a limited number for international students.
 Information about University-wide scholarships for domestic students can be found at